-Every day, the mobile money industry processes over $1 billion and generates direct revenues exceeding $2.4 billion, according to GSMA’s 2017 State of the Industry report.
+Every day, the mobile money industry processes over $1 billion and generates direct revenues exceeding $2.4 billion yearly, according to GSMA’s 2017 State of the Industry report.
 In fact, mobile money transactions in Kenya have now exceeded the country’s gross domestic product according to estimates by ICTworks.
 No small feat for a platform introduced a little over a decade ago in the African nation where today, five operators coexist.

 The poster child of mobile money success, Kenya demonstrates the massive scope for the platform as an enabler of economic growth.
 Mobile money platform like Alepo Digital Payments has enabled financial inclusion of millions of people by empowering them with digital financial services.

 Without taking away from its unparalleled success, it is important to note that mPESA – at the forefront of Kenya’s mobile money revolution – entered a largely unbanked market, with minimal competition, relied heavily on agents for transactions, and used first-generation, feature phones as the main conduit of transactions.
 Whether in the developed or developing world, few parallel examples remain.
 Today, operators must organically build complex and varied ecosystems to attract money into the platform and creating incentives to remain in the system.